freealise/freealise.github.io/draft/music_origin.md

 !
 Brainwaves directly synchronize with music (binaural beats are optional).
   (also applies to visual patterns made for protection from evil)
-  is originally a hypnotic meditative spiritual practice a tune is a set of beats with varying loudness (stress = volume + pitch + length), a stress and value shift hierarchy (fractalising)
+  is originally a hypnotic meditative spiritual practice A tune is a set of beats with varying loudness (stress = volume + pitch + length), a stress and value shift hierarchy (fractalising)
+  Cantillation = five points connected by four segments, octave range

 (paper+album peer review by Anneli for credibility)